 What Are the Benefits of Feeding Pears to Guinea Pigs?

-A lack of vitamin C can cause an illness called Scurvy, which is one of the most common diseases diagnosed in guinea pigs.
+It’s one of the most common diseases diagnosed in guinea pigs.

-What Types of Pears Guinea Pigs Can Eat?
+What Types of Pears Can Guinea Pigs Eat?

-How To Prepare a Pear For a Guinea Pig?
+How to Prepare a Pear for a Guinea Pig

-Put the small slices of pears into a fruit container or a bowl.
+Put the small slices into a fruit container or bowl.
+If there are leftovers, remove them immediately as they can quickly attract flies or even rats.

 Can Guinea Pigs Eat Frozen Pears?